apollographql/apollo-kotlin/doc/incubating-plugin.md

 #  Configuration reference

-Apollo-Android comes with logical defaults that will work for the majority of use cases, below you will find additional configuration.
+Apollo-Android comes with logical defaults that will work for the majority of use cases.
+Below you will find additional configuration.

 ## Service